Discrete Empirical Interpolation Method with Upper and Lower Bound Constraints: Numerical Results

 where the random amplitudes $a_{kj}$ are drawn from a normal distribution $\mathcal{N}(0,1/k)$ and the random phases $\phi_{kj}$ are drawn from a uniform distribution $\mathcal{U}[0, 2\pi]$.
 To introduce known bounds, we normalize each function by its maximum absolute value, ensuring its range is within $[-1,1]$,

 Each function $u_j(x)$ is discretized over $N=1000$ equally spaced points on the interval $x\in[0,2\pi]$ to create a vector $\vc u_j$.
 We generate an ensemble of 1000 normalized functions.
-The first 800 realizations are used as training data; namely, to compute the basis matrix $\Phi$ from POD modes and to derive the selection matrix $C$ using CPQR.
-We use the remaining 200 functions as test cases to illustrate the performance of C-DEIM.
+The first 800 realizations are used as training data; namely, to compute the basis matrix $\Phi$ using POD and to derive the selection matrix $C$ using CPQR.
+Although here, the basis matrix $\Phi$ comprises POD modes, it could consist of any orthonormal set of basis functions, such as Fourier modes.
+We use the remaining 200 functions as test cases to compare the performance of C-DEIM and DEIM.

 When sensors are placed without restriction, Q-DEIM often produces reconstructions satisfying the constraints.
 However, this performance degrades when sensor placement is restricted, especially when sensors cannot be located near domain boundaries.
 In such cases, Q-DEIM reconstructions frequently violate the constraints, producing values outside the prescribed bounds.
 To model this scenario, we restrict the accessible sensor locations to the subset, $\mathcal G_a=[\eta,2\pi-\eta]$ with $\eta=0.1\pi$, and compare the reconstructions from both DEIM and C-DEIM.